-As a Conservation Breeding Aviculturalist at WWT Slimbridge I assist in caring for the captive populations that are part of WWT’s Conservation Breeding programmes.
-I work as part of a small team in the day-to-day management of the insurance population of spoon-billed sandpipers, but also help look after black-tailed godwits, Baer’s pochards and ferruginous ducks.
-As well as the routine husbandry tasks such as feeding, cleaning and observing the birds, an important part of our work is developing and testing new methods of rearing, feeding, releasing, and monitoring which can be applied to in situ conservation projects such as the upcoming Madagascar pochard reintroduction.
-The role is very varied and it is so exciting to be working amongst such innovative people; we are currently piloting a novel aquaponics system with our Baer’s pochards which, if successful, could then be used to recycle water in the Madagascar pochard’s captive breeding facility and generate food plants for the ducks.
+As a Conservation Breeding Aviculturalist at WWT Slimbridge I work as part of a small team caring for the captive populations that are part of WWT’s Conservation Breeding programmes.
+My work mainly focuses on the day-to-day management and breeding of the spoon-billed sandpipers and in 2018 I was extremely fortunate to assist in rearing our first captive-bred spoon-billed sandpiper chick.
+I also help look after black-tailed godwits and Baer’s pochards and in addition to the routine husbandry tasks, an important part of our work is developing and testing new methods of rearing, feeding, releasing, and monitoring which can be applied to in situ conservation projects such as the Madagascar pochard reintroduction.
+The Conservation Breeding team also implements a number of headstarting projects and in 2019 I was part of the Project Godwit headstarting team, which involved hatching, rearing and releasing 48 black-tailed godwits at WWT Welney.